Fox News reaches settlement with parents of slain DNC staffer Seth Rich

+Still, it was celebrated among some conservatives, who suggested it showed that the leak was an inside job, not a result of a computer hack by Russian agents who were trying to boost Donald Trump’s campaign, as special counsel Robert Mueller later concluded following a lengthy investigation.

+And Fox News heavily promoted the story, with its claims repeated on “Fox and Friends” and programs hosted by Lou Dobbs, Laura Ingraham and Sean Hannity, despite pleas from Rich’s family.

-On Tuesday, the parties filed a joint notice in a U.S. District Court in New York dismissing the lawsuit.
+On Tuesday, Fox and Rich’s parents filed a joint notice in a U.S. District Court in New York dismissing the lawsuit.
 Neither side disclosed the terms of the settlement.

 “The settlement with Fox News closes another chapter in our efforts to mourn the murder of our beloved Seth, whom we miss every single day,” the Riches said in a statement released by their lawyers.
 “We are pleased with the settlement of this matter and sincerely hope that the media will take genuine caution in the future.”